Yoga Class Instructors

 Cara offers a gentle, healing approach to her yoga classes, while including the breath as a bridge between a calm, aligned body and mind.
 She teaches Restorative, “Restore and Renew” and “Gentle Hatha Repair” yoga classes, combining rejuvenating, deep breathing, and a genuine focus on mindfulness practice; to revitalize your mind and body with vibrant health.

-Cara loves to inspire inner peace, strength and joy, for every moment and every breath and plays the soothing Native American flute during Restorative relaxation.
+Cara loves to inspire peace-of-mind, strength-of-spirit, and joy, for every moment and every breath and plays the soothing Native American flute during Restorative relaxation.

 Discover more about Cara at: Cara Yoga

 Dorothy has been a yoga practitioner for over 40 years and completed her Yoga Teacher Training at the Salt Spring Centre of Yoga in 2002.
 Dorothy is a senior teacher at the Centre and is also a teacher for the Centre’s Yoga Teacher Training Program.
 She teaches many weekly “all levels” classes on the island, as well as weekend yoga retreats and annual retreats worldwide.
 Dorothy’s teaching style includes sustained as well as flowing postures, with the aim of cultivating mindfulness through alignment and breath.
 Core strengthening and core awareness are an integral part of her classes.
 Her compassion for her students and her deep love of yoga are apparent in her classes.

 Hanna discovered her dedication to yoga in 2009; practice became her center point amidst a busy life as the mother of 3 beautiful children.
 After the birth of her 3rd child, Hanna decided to delve deep into the study of yoga through a 3-year, 800 hour yoga apprenticeship with teacher Cathy Valentine.
 This was completed with a Vijnana Yoga International teacher’s certification with Orit Sen-Gupta in 2016.